SAP-archive/cloud-function-nodejs-samples/README.md

 For details on how to configure and run the samples please take a look into the README in the corresponding samples directory.

-The file __`faas.json`__ in each sample directory is used as a manifest.
+The file __faas.json__ in each sample directory is used as a manifest.
 It defines secrets, functions and triggers for one single project.

 ## Support
-This project is _'as-is'_ with no support, no changes being made.
+This project is _as-is_ with no support, no changes being made.

 ## License
 Copyright (c) 2019 SAP SE or an SAP affiliate company.
 All rights reserved.